miss-shumu/miss-shumu.github.io/README.md

 Shu-mu has a 6-year-old boy and elderly parents.
 Shu-mu’s family loves Shu-mu so much.
 Shu-mu’s sudden demise threw the family into overwhelming pain and despair.
 As Shu-mu’s friends and colleagues, we will try our best to help Shu-mu’s family to get through the difficult period.

+Rest in peace, Shu-mu!

+### Contact Information
 If you know Shu-mu and want to add any story about Shu-mu, please contact us through email `miss-shumu@proton.me`.

-Rest in peace, Shu-mu!